Discrete and Continuous Symmetry Transformation Operators and Their Algebraic Structures: A $3D$ Field-Theoretic System: Conclusions

 \section{Conclusions}

-In our present endeavor, we have concentrated on the symmetry properties of a $3D$ combined field-theoretic system of the free Abelian 1-form and 2-form gauge theories which is described by the coupled (but equivalent) Lagrangian densities [cf. Eqs.~\eqref{1},\eqref{10}] that respect a set of {\it six} continuous symmetry transformations and a couple of very useful discrete duality symmetry transformations~\eqref{6}.
+In our present endeavor, we have concentrated on the symmetry properties of a $3D$ combined field-theoretic system of the free Abelian 1-form and 2-form gauge theories which is described by the coupled (but equivalent) Lagrangian densities [cf. Eqs.~\eqref{1},~\eqref{10}] that respect a set of {\it six} continuous symmetry transformations and a couple of very useful discrete duality symmetry transformations~\eqref{6}.
 These symmetries, in their operator form, obey an extended BRST algebra~\eqref{50} which is reminiscent of the Hodge algebra [cf. Eq.~\eqref{51}] that is satisfied by the de Rham cohomological operators of differential geometry~\cite{egh,mm,gss,van,nis,joel}.
 To be precise, the extended BRST algebra contains more information than the Hodge algebra~\eqref{51} because of the presence of the hidden algebraic structure that incorporates the ghost-scale symmetry transformation operator [cf. Eq.~\eqref{49}].
 Thus, the algebraic structures~\eqref{49} as well as~\eqref{51} are hidden in the extended BRST algebra~\eqref{50}.
-We have established that the off-shell nilpotent (i.e. $s_{(a)b}^2 = 0, \;s_{(a)d}^2 = 0 $), infinitesimal and continuous (anti-)BRST ($s_{(a)b}$) and (anti-)co-BRST ($s_{(a)d} $) symmetry transformation operators provide the physical realization(s) of the nilpotent (i.e. $d^2 = 0, \;\delta^2 = 0$) (co-)exterior derivatives $(\delta)d$ of differential geometry~\cite{egh,mm,gss,van,nis,joel}.
-On the other hand, the discrete duality symmetry transformations~\eqref{6} lead to the realization of the Hodge duality $*$ operation of differential geometry\footnote{It is very interesting to point out that, under the discrete duality symmetry transformations~\eqref{6}, we observe that (i) the total Lagrangian density~\eqref{1} remains invariant, (ii) in the ghost-sector, there is exchange: $-\, \frac{1}{2}\, (\partial \cdot C - \frac{1}{4}\, \lambda)\, \rho \leftrightarrow -\, \frac{1}{2}\, (\partial \cdot \bar C + \frac{1}{4}\, \rho)\, \lambda $ between {\it these} two terms and other terms remain invariant on their own, and (iii) in the non-ghost sector $(a)$ the kinetic term of the Abelian 1-form gauge field exchanges with the gauge-fixing term of the Abelian 2-form gauge field, and $(b)$ the kinetic term of the Abelian 2-form gauge field exchanges with the gauge-fixing term of the Abelian 1-form gauge field.}.
+We have established that the off-shell nilpotent (i.e. $s_{(a)b}^2 = 0, \;s_{(a)d}^2 = 0 $), infinitesimal and continuous (anti-)BRST ($s_{(a)b}$) and (anti-)co-BRST ($s_{(a)d} $) transformation operators provide the physical realization(s) of the nilpotent (i.e. $d^2 = 0, \;\delta^2 = 0$) (co-)exterior derivatives $(\delta)d$ of differential geometry~\cite{egh,mm,gss,van,nis,joel}.
+On the other hand, the discrete duality transformation operators~\eqref{6} lead to the physical realization of the Hodge duality $*$ operation of differential geometry in the relationship: $\delta = \pm *\,d \, *$ between the nilpotent ($\delta^2 = 0, \; d^2 = 0 $) (co-)exterior derivatives $(\delta)d$.